MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/2-msgraph-15onpremisesextensionattributes.md

 The **onPremisesExtensionAttributes** object can be updated only for users who aren't synced from on-premises AD.

 The 15 extension attributes are already predefined in Microsoft Graph and their property names can't be changed.
 Therefore, you can't use custom names such as **SkypeId** for the extension attributes.
-This requires you and the organization to define the extension attribute properties that are in use so that the values aren't inadvertently overwritten by other apps.
+This requires you and the organization to be aware of the extension attribute properties that are in use so that the values aren't inadvertently overwritten by other apps.